 BOARD NOTE: The definition of Class 4 agent is adopted under Section 56.2(e) of the Act to help define an "isolation waste" for Section 3.360(a)(6) of the Act and this Subtitle.
-This listing is derived from the CDC document "Classification of Human Etiologic Agents on the Basis of Hazard", and is supplemented from the CDC/NIH document "Biosafety in Microbiological and Biomedical Laboratories", December 2009, and "NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines)", April 2019.
+This listing is derived from the CDC document "Classification of Etiologic Agents on the Basis of Hazard, 1974", and is supplemented from the CDC/NIH document "Biosafety in Microbiological and Biomedical Laboratories", December 2009, and "NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines)", April 2019.

 "Container" means a receptacle that does not contain PIMW.

 "Detergent" means a cleansing substance that contains surface-active agents for rapid wetting, penetration, and emulsification of fats and oils, plus a sequestering agent.

 "Detergent-sanitizer cleaner" means an agent that is both a detergent and sanitizer registered by the United States Environmental Protection Agency (USEPA), as identified on its label.

 "Discharge" means the accidental or intentional spilling, leaking, pumping, pouring, emitting, emptying, or dumping of waste into or on any land or water.
 This does not include the normal loading and unloading of PIMW from a vehicle.

 "Enclosed compartment" means a compartment that protects from the elements, prevents spillage and prevents containers from falling off the vehicle.
 The enclosed compartment cannot be used to meet the packaging requirements of 35 Ill.
 Adm.
 Code 1421.Subpart C.

 "Equivalent log kill" means the logarithm of the indicator microorganisms that must be killed and correlates to a 6-log reduction of viable test microorganisms.

 "Highly communicable disease" means a disease identified as a Class 4 etiologic agent under this Section.

 "Indicator microorganisms" means those microorganisms listed in 35 Ill.
 Adm.
 Code 1422.Appendix A, Table B, as classified by ATCC.

 "International biohazard symbol" means the symbol that is shown in 35 Ill.
 Adm.
 Code 1421.Illustration A.

 "Irradiation treatment" means using ionizing radiation as the primary means to eliminate the infectious potential of PIMW.
 Examples include treatment with gamma (cobalt 60) and electron beam.